Solar Financing, Tax Credits & Incentives Guide (2026)

 • Property tax exemption: Solar energy systems are exempt from South Carolina property taxes.

-When you combine the 30% federal credit with South Carolina’s 25% state credit, Greenville area homeowners can reduce their solar cost by more than half.
+South Carolina’s 25% state tax credit makes Greenville area homeowners some of the best-positioned in Gold Path Solar’s service territory for a fast payback.
 This makes South Carolina one of the fastest payback markets in Gold Path Solar’s service area.

 [INSERT IMAGE: State-by-state incentive comparison table for OH, KY, SC showing all available credits, exemptions, and programs]